-Lead reviewer Ben Applebaum-Bauch has been testing products at GearLab for over three years.
-In that time, he has written about over 200 hundred individual consumer goods and products and researched hundreds more.
+Lead reviewer Ben Applebaum-Bauch has been testing products at GearLab for almost four years.
+In that time, he has written about 200 individual bathroom products and other consumer goods and researched hundreds more.
 Living in cold weather climates for most of his life has made him no stranger to a runny nose and the value of a high-strength, comfortable tissue.

 Analysis and Test Results

 Strength is a tissue's ability to withstand tearing.
 After all, what good is it if you blow a hole right through the tissue before you get everything out?
-We used both real-world experience as well as more controlled experiments to determine the fiber integrity of these products.
+We used both real-world experience and more controlled experiments to determine the fiber integrity of these products.

 Taking the top spot by a long shot is the Winner Soft Dry Wipe.
 Though it is the only single-ply product in this review, this unique cotton fiber tissue is exceptionally strong.
 You have to try very hard to physically tear the product.
 In almost any realistic nose-blowing scenario, there is no chance of blowing through it.
 Pivoting to the more traditional paper tissue, the 2-ply Kleenex Ultra Soft is a top-tier contender.
 It has a dense fiber matrix that gives it some heft, even when damp.

-In the next tier, the Puffs Plus Lotion and Solimo Facial Tissue with Lotion both performed well.
-Though the lotion in these products is primarily meant for comfort, we also noticed that it produced a slightly hydrophobic coating that resisted moisture and thus tearing as well.
+The Puffs Plus Lotion and Solimo Facial Tissue with Lotion performed well in the next tier.
+Though the lotion in these products is primarily meant for comfort, we also noticed that it produced a slightly hydrophobic coating that resisted moisture and tore.
 From here, the Kleenex Trusted Care and Kleenex Professional Cube each held up to repeated, heavy use, followed by the Kleenex Everyday Pocket, Seventh Generation Cube, Reeflex Car Tissues and Georgia Pacific Envision, which were all passable, but suffered from notably decreased fiber density that led to rapid tearing when dampened.